 1. For each new Microsoft Advertising customer, a credit of $125.00 will automatically be applied to the customer’s Microsoft Advertising account once such customer has spent $10.00 on Microsoft Advertising using a Mastercard Small Business credit, debit or prepaid card.
 The $125.00 credit will be applied to each participating customer’s Microsoft Advertising account after such customer has spent $10.00 in accordance with the Offer terms.
 Additionally, the $125.00 credit must be redeemed within 90 days of award.
 Valid in the U.S. for new customers only.
 A new customer is a customer that has not had an active Microsoft Advertising account before.

-2. See offer terms and conditions at intuit.me/quickbooks_mc and turbotax.intuit.com/affiliate/mastercard1.
-Terms and conditions, features, support, pricing and service options subject to change without notice.
+2. See QuickBooks Online and QuickBooks Online Payroll offer terms and conditions at intuit.me/quickbooks_mc.
+Offer available to new customers only.
+Terms, conditions, pricing, special features and service and support options subject to change without notice.